 - Temporary or Permanent Blindness — The most serious consequence of ophthalmological malpractice is loss of vision itself.

-If you have suffered an injury as a result of malpractice, you may want to consult with a Chicago personal injury lawyer to determine if you have a case.
-Call Staver Law Group at for a free legal consultation with one of our attorneys.
+If you have suffered an injury as a result of malpractice, you may want to consult with a medical malpractice attorney to determine if you have a case.
+Call Staver Accident Injury Lawyers, P.C. at (312) 236-2900 for a free legal consultation with one of our attorneys.